How Poor Sleep Influences Your Ability to Lose Weight & Manage Blood Sugars

-I have noticed a familiar pattern in many patients - poor sleep that goes hand in hand with poor blood glucose control and difficulty losing or controlling weight.
+I have noticed a familiar pattern in many people - poor sleep that goes hand in hand with poor blood glucose control and difficulty losing or controlling weight.
 What's going on?
 Can inadequate sleep interfere with one's best efforts to control diabetes and weight?
 Apparently, yes!

 For those of you who experience inadequate sleep, how frequently do you allow yourself to sleep until you wake up, without using an alarm clock?
 If you routinely function on a sleep debt, you could be increasing your risk for diabetes.
 If you already have diabetes, sleep debt could be making it more difficult to manage your diabetes.

 Sleep studies also show a relationship between sleep, appetite hormone levels, hunger, and caloric intake.
-This is important to everyone since increased body weight is a risk for prediabetes, Type 2 diabetes, gestational diabetes, and if you already have Type 2 diabetes, could make blood glucose control difficult.
+This is important to everyone since increased body weight is a risk for prediabetes, Type 2 diabetes, and gestational diabetes (diabetes onset with pregnancy).
+There are two important hormones related to eating & appetite:

 Lack of adequate sleep can cause leptin levels to decrease (less appetite suppression) and ghrelin levels to increase (more appetite stimulation).
 This is a problem for folks with diabetes as well as for those trying to lose weight.
-And to make matters even more challenging, it appears that the increased appetite with inadequate sleep could increase one's craving for high calories-dense carb foods such as sweets and salty chips.
+And to make matters even more challenging, it appears that the increased appetite with inadequate sleep could increase one's craving for high calories-dense carb foods such as sweets and chips.
 This is a double-whammy for folks with diabetes - both in terms of controlling blood glucose levels and weight.

 What can you do right now to improve your sleep?

 Scheduling.
 For many of you, it is simply a matter of scheduling more time to sleep.
 That could mean getting to bed earlier or sleeping later.
 Or perhaps it is time to reconsider a job that requires working a night shift.